WHAT IS THE BEST DAW FOR BEGINNERS 2018?

 As a home studio producer, your digital audio workstation software, more commonly known as a DAW, is a crucial aspect of your setup.

 The concept of DAW originated way back in the 1990’s along with the evolution of home recording.
-It allowed the home recording musician a virtual studio residing inside of one’s computer.
+It allowed the home recording musician, beginners included, a virtual studio residing inside of one’s computer.

 There has been much controversy and discussions regarding which one an individual should choose especially with the extensive range of available options.